Jvk1166z/kingpin/README.md

 &nbsp;

 ## How to Avoid Trouble
 Simple.
 Dont dress or act like a G.I Joke, and you'll be fine.
-This isn't mission impossible, you're essentially littering.
+This isn't mission impossible, you're essentially littering at worst.
 Dont treat it as super spy LARP.